atersolis/notes/aws/aws.md

 You can **move an instance in a placement group** if it's stopped (only through CLI or API for now).

+**Spread placement groups** have a specific limitation that you can only  have a **maximum of 7 running instances per Availability Zone**

 ### HPC in AWS

 Overview of how to do High Performance Computing on AWS